28 Oct Our First Digital Nomad Report

 To summarise our digital nomad journey to date; in August we arrived in Thailand, rented an apartment in Chiang Mai and immediately began toiling away online.
 We had a plan of creating a few different income streams based on our individual skills and work experience, here’s how we’ve been making money so far.

 I’ve been making money from freelance writing and this blog.
 While I used to write for a living back in London, trying to make money as a freelance writer is much more challenging.
 I spent most of September searching for clients and completing small, lower-paid jobs to boost my existing portfolio and get some client testimonials.
 In October I’ve been producing between one and five paid freelance articles per week.
+Here are 8 things I’ve learned so far about being a freelancer.

 On the blog side of things, I spend two or three days a week writing new posts about our recent travels in Europe and life here in Thailand, as well as working on an e-book about teaching in Vietnam.
 To make money I’ve accepted some advertising on the blog for travel-related companies and we have a small amount of cash trickling in from affiliate links.